 I was sadly mis-informed by the previous agent who spoke with me (this seems to be a pattern with Walmart.com) I called my bank immediately back only to learn that Walmart charged me on 01/08/2012, but also attempted to charge a second time for the same transaction and amount of $800!!!

 So much for a store that is supposed to be an staple for the blue collar, working class- American.
 While I sincerely appreciate the service I got from my local Walmart associates who clearly had their hands tied in the matter, Walmart has managed to lose another customer..

-Review about: Walmart Protection Plan.
+Product or Service Mentioned: Walmart Protection Plan.

 Monetary Loss: $800.